 A paid subscription VPN will not log your activity like a proxy will.
 If you need to access your customer’s information or respond to requests from a public WiFi network, rest assured your information and theirs will remain private.
 A proxy server will only hide your ISP, but VPNs will encrypt the whole connection to the internet.

-In addition to privacy being the primary rationale for needing a VPN in the beginning of this article, there are many more reasons to jump on the VPN bandwagon:
+In addition to privacy being the primary rationale for needing a VPN in the beginning of this article, a VPN is used for a variety of business and personal reasons.

 Bypass a congested network with a VPN and receive faster, uninterrupted, streaming services.
 With the VPN you’ll not only get to watch The Real Housewives of Whatever, wherever you may be, you’ll view it without pesky interruptions or slowdowns.

 Some countries restrict content and certain websites altogether as a form of state or religious censorship.
 While this is the most extreme example of censorship, also consider the more mundane: schools and universities block websites, as do corporations who think the less time their employees spend on Facebook, the better.
-A VPN circumvents these situations, bypassing censorship at any level.
+When a VPN is used, it circumvents these situations, bypassing censorship at any level.

 Do you work for a globally distributed team, are you traveling for business or attending a conference?
 You’ll need secure access to the virtual office.
 Going back to its original intention, the VPN is still used for accessing your business computer from anywhere in the world.
 If you need to work from home, or check in at the train station, or send important private files to your colleagues, a VPN makes this possible.